 Equipable items in Child of Light go by the name of Oculi and resemble gemstones of different color and quality.
 Equipping these gems provides you with different stat bonuses that can assist your efforts during battle (adding elemental damage, increasing max HP, etc).
 Up to 3 of these gems can be equipped by each character, and each slot modifies the effect of the individual gemstone.
 Oculi can also be crafted, if exploration isn’t really your thing.
 Runes can also be found throughout Lemuria, serving as another way of increasing character stats.
 With the Oculi, Runes and a pretty extensive Skill Tree for Aurora to be progressed through as you level up – as well as a number of companions to be found along the way, it is safe to say that there’s plenty of room for strategic customization.

 Our time in Lemuria was fairly brief, with our playthrough clocking in at about 10 hours.
 However, this didn’t bother us at all; in fact, more time in Child of Light may have spoiled its lasting appeal.
 Child of Light is a work of art (literally) and a pleasure to play, and not once did we find ourselves frustrated or bored – something which can often be the case with RPGs nowadays, with their lore-heavy exposition dumps, extensive menus and hard-to-learn game mechanics.
 Thankfully, Child of Light is different.
 It’s simple and beautiful, a refreshing change and a welcome experience.
-That said, we can see how Child of Light may not appeal to players who looking for a more hardcore and immersive experience.
+That said, I can see how Child of Light may not appeal to players looking for a more hardcore and immersive experience.